Welcome to Course 4 of this exclusive Learning Tournament for PRO users!

 Go to GSC -> Fetch as Google -> ask it to re-index your page.

 We’ll help you with a button straight from the Squirrly SEO Focus Pages interface, though.

-There are many other factors listed here in Indexability.
+There are many other factors listed here in Visibility.
 You need to get them all to Green and solve everything.
 Otherwise, your chances of ranking are 0 (ZERO).

-You wouldn’t believe the number of times we’ve seen even SEO Experts and Web Developers fail at parts included here in Indexability.
+You wouldn’t believe the number of times we’ve seen even SEO Experts and Web Developers fail at parts included in Indexability.
 They mistakenly de-ranked their customers by failing here.
-Of course, right now, with Focus Pages it becomes mostly impossible to make such mistakes, because Squirrly tells you everything.
+Of course, right now, with Focus Pages it becomes almost impossible to make such mistakes because Squirrly tells you everything.

 - Keyword Research